-Previous GINA documents subdivided asthma by severity based on the level of symptoms, airflow limitation, and lung function variability into four categories: Intermittent, Mild Persistent, Moderate Persistent, or Severe Persistent (Figure 2-4).
-Classification of asthma by severity is useful when decisions are being made about management at the initial assessment of a patient.
+For patients not receiving inhaled glucocorticosteroid treatment, previous GINA documents subdivided asthma by severity based on the level of symptoms, airflow limitation, and lung function variability into four categories: Intermittent, Mild Persistent, Moderate Persistent, or Severe Persistent, although this classification was often erroneously applied to patients already on treatment.
+A copy of this classification system is archived at www.ginasthma.com.
 It is important to recognize, however, that asthma severity involves both the severity of the underlying disease and its responsiveness to treatment.
-Thus, asthma can present with severe symptoms and airflow obstruction and be classified as Severe Persistent on initial presentation, but respond fully to treatment and then be classified as Moderate Persistent asthma.
-In addition, severity is not an unvarying feature of an individual patient s asthma, but may change over months or years.

-Because of these considerations, the classification of asthma severity provided in Figure 2-4 which is based on expert opinion rather than evidence is no longer recommended as the basis for ongoing treatment decisions, but it may retain its value as a cross-sectional means of characterizing a group of patients with asthma who are not on inhaled glucocorticosteroid treatment, as in selecting patients for inclusion in an asthma study.
-Its main limitation is its poor value in predicting what treatment will be required and what a patient s response to that treatment might be.
-For this purpose, a periodic assessment of asthma control is more relevant and useful64.
+Thus, asthma could present with severe symptoms and airflow obstruction, but become completely controlled with low-dose treatment.
+In addition, severity is not a static feature of an individual patient's asthma, but may change over months or years.
+The main limitation of this previous method of classification of asthma severity was its poor value in predicting what treatment would be required and what a patient's response to that treatment might be.
+For this reason, an assessment of asthma control at initial presentation and periodically during treatment is more relevant and useful.